 Hogmanay has traditionally always been more popular than Christmas in Scotland, and this bash has evolved into one of the most popular celebrations in the world.
 Half the crowd are from overseas, and many of the events are by ticket only.

-One of the world’s largest arts events, the Festival stages more than 2,000 shows in hundreds of theatres, and a lot more.
+One of the world’s largest arts events, the Festival stages more than 2,000 shows in hundreds of theatres, and much more.

 Find A Hotel In Edinburgh.
 A comprehensive search facility to browse hundreds of hotels and compare prices for the best deal possible.